swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 From a performance standpoint, a distinct requirement is that any duration type (or clock type) must be reasonably performant enough to do tasks like measuring the execution performance of a function, without incurring a large overhead to the execution of the measurement.
 This means that any type that is expressing a duration should be small, and likely backed by some sort of (or group of) PoD type(s).

 Time itself is always measured in a manner that is in reference to a certain frame of analysis.
-For example, uptime is measured in relative perspective to how long the machine has been booted, whereas wall clock measurements are sourced from a network transaction to update time as a reference to coordinated universal time (UTC).
-Any instants expressed in terms of boot time versus UTC wall clock time can only be converted in a potentially lossy manner.
-Wall clock times can always be safely transmitted from one machine to another since the frame of reference is shared, whereas boot time on the other hand is meaningless when transmitted from two machines, but quite meaningful when transmitted from process to process on the same machine.
+For example, uptime is measured in relative perspective to how long the machine has been booted, whereas other clocks may be relative to a specific epoch.
+Any instants expressed in terms of a specific reference point may be converted in potentially a lossy manner whereas others may not be convertible at all; so these conversions cannot be uniformly expressed as a general protocol requirement.

+The primary motivation for clocks is to offer a way to schedule work to be done at a later time.
+Instants are intended to serve a temporal reference point for that scheduling.
+Durations are specifically designed to be a high precision integral time representing an elapsed duration between two points in time.

 As it stands today, there are a number of APIs and types to represent clocks, instants, and durations.
-Foundation, for example, defines instant as `Date`, which is constructed from a wall clock reference point, and `TimeInterval` which is defined as a `Double` representing the number of seconds between two points in time.
+Foundation, for example, defines instant as `Date`, which is constructed from a UTC reference point using an epoch of Jan 1 2001, and `TimeInterval` which is defined as a `Double` representing the number of seconds between two points in time.
 Dispatch defines `DispatchTime`, `DispatchWallTime`, and `DispatchTimeInterval`; these, respectively, work in relation to a reference of uptime, a wall clock time, and a value of seconds/milliseconds/microseconds/nanoseconds.
 These obviously are not the only definitions, but when dealing with concurrency, a uniform accessor to all of these concepts is helpful to build the primitives needed for sleep and other temporal concepts.

-## Definitions

-Time is relative, temporal types doubly so.
-In this document, there will be some discussion with regards to the categorization of temporal types that readers should be distinctly aware of.

-**Absolute Time:** Time that always increments, but suspends while the machine is asleep.
-The reference point at which this starts is relative to the boot time of the machine so no-two machines would be expected to have the same uptime values.

-**Calendar:** A human locale based system in which to measure time.

-**Clock:** The mechanism in which to measure time, and understand how that time flows.

-**Continuous Time:** Time that always increments but does not stop incrementing while the system is asleep.
-This is useful to consider as a stopwatch style time; the reference point at which this starts and are most definitely different per machine.

-**Date:** A Date value encapsulates a single point in time, independent of any particular calendrical system or time zone.
-Date values represent a time interval relative to an absolute reference date.

-**Deadline:** In common parlance, it is a limit defined as an instant in time: a narrow field of time by which an objective must be accomplished.

-**Duration:** A measurement of how much time has elapsed between two deadlines or reference points.

-**Instant:** A precise moment in time.

-**Monotonic Time:** Darwin and BSD define this as continuous time.
-Linux, however, defines this as a time that always increments, but does stop incrementing while the system is asleep.

-**Network Update Time:** A value of wall clock time that is transmitted via ntp; used to synchronize the wall clocks of machines connected to a network.

-**Temporal:** Related to the concept of time.

-**Time Zone:** An arbitrary political defined system in which to normalize time in a quasi-geospatial delineation intended to keep the apex of the solar day around 12:00.

-**Uptime:** Darwin and BSD define this as absolute time.
-Linux, however, defines this as time that does not suspend while asleep but is relative to the boot.

-**Wall Clock Time:** Time like reading from a clock.
-This may be adjusted forwards or backwards for numerous reasons; in this context, it is time that is not specific to a time zone or locale, but measured from an absolute reference date.
-Network updates may adjust the drift on the clock either backwards or forwards depending on the relativistic drift, clock skew from inaccuracies with the processor, or from hardware power characteristics.

-Since there are platform differences in the definition of monotonic time and uptime, for the rest of this proposal it will be in terms of the definition on Darwin and BSD that are referencing monotonic and uptime.

 ## Detailed Design

 ### Prior Art

-There are a number of cases where these types end up being conflated with calendrical math.
-It is reasonable to say that the requirements for calendrical math have a distinct requirement of understanding of locales and time zones, and are clearly out of scope of any duration or clock types that might be introduced.
-That is distinct responsibilities of `Calendar` and `DateComponents`.
+This proposal focuses on time as used for scheduling work in a process.
+The most useful clocks for this purpose are simple and local ones that calculate the time since the machine running the process was started.
+Time can also be expressed in human terms by using calendars, like "April 1, 2021" in the Gregorian calendar.
+To align with the different responsibilities of the standard library and Foundation, we aim to leave the definition of calendars and the math related to moving between dates in a calendar to Foundation's `Calendar`, `DateComponents`, `TimeZone` and `Date` types.

+For brevity three other languages were chosen to represent an analysis of how time is handled for other languages; Go, Rust, Kotlin.
+These by no means are the only examples in other languages.
+Python and C++ also have notable implementations that share some similarities with the proposed implementation.

 #### Go
 https://pkg.go.dev/time